Tucson Breast Augmentation Surgery, Implants Information Benefits and Risks

 The operation takes about an hour.
 The anesthesiologist will put you to sleep for this operation to ensure safety and comfort.
 An incision is usually made below the breast in the inframammary fold or around the areola.
 Both of these incisions leave a well-concealed scar.
 Dr. Maloney will create a pocket underneath the chest muscle, large enough for the implant to be placed.
 He will then insert the implant using a funnel device so the implant does not touch your skin or the surgeon’s gloves as it is being inserted.
 This is the very latest technology that is proven to reduce the infection and capsular contracture rate because the implant never touches skin.
 Dr. Maloney will close the incision with dissolvable sutures.
 You will wake up in the recovery room and be ready to go home in about an hour.

-What should I expect after a breast augmentation?
+What should I expect during recovery after a breast augmentation?

 What are the benefits of a breast augmentation?